fleola/my-app/components-new-app/README.md

-## Redux - 01
+## Redux - 02

-Create a CounterReducer, along with its action types and action creators, to keep track of a counter that can be incremented, decremented and reset.
+Create a store that uses CounterReducer as its root reducer, and dispatch an INCREMENT action on the store.
+Verify that the state updates as expected.